They say if you are not online, you don't exist.

 What else do these three companies have in common?
 Their fresh ecommerce website designs are spot on and optimised for customer conversion.

 And here’s how you too, can join the growing array of retailers that consistently beat their yearly ecommerce targets.

-Nation retail operations or hobby side-project, no matter which type of ecommerce site you plan to build the first thing you need is an ecommerce platform to help you build the best ecommerce store.
+Nation-wide retail operations or hobby side-project, no matter which type of ecommerce site you plan to build, the first thing you need is an ecommerce platform to help you build the best ecommerce store.

 An ecommerce platform is a software application that lets you set up an online store and manage its marketing, sales, and operations.

 There are 3 main types of ecommerce platforms on the market: